-You’re both the child’s parents if an Australian court order says you are.
+You’re both the parents of the child if an Australian court order says you are.

 If you care for a child and you’re not their parent, you may be able to receive child support from one or both parents.
-You may be able to:
+You may be able to either:

 - apply for a child support assessment

 You can apply for non-parent carer child support if both of the following apply:

 - you care for the child for at least 128 nights a year